-Stage Description 1 The parent or guardian calls the office by 8:30 a.m.
-2 Student brings a note following absence signed by parent/guardian indicating the date(s) of the absence(s) and the reason(s).
+Stage Description 1 The parent or guardian calls the NIS attendance line by 8:30 a.m.
+1 NIS attendance line: 508-228-7290 ext.
+3535 2 Student brings a note following absence signed by parent/guardian indicating the date(s) of the absence(s) and the reason(s).
 A note from a health care professional must be provided for any absence of three or more days.
 3 Teachers will provide homework (upon request after the second consecutive absence) and leave it in the main office at the end of the school day.
 4 Student makes up all missing work.